 Let’s get into details of the booming businesses in Kenya.

 1. Online Business in Kenya:

-- Blogging: This involves setting up a blog Read Here on How to set up a free blog and placing ads on your blog, affiliate marketing, Read Here on how you can start with blogging.
+- Blogging: This involves setting up a blog.
+Read Here on How to set up a free blog and to place ads on your blog, affiliate marketing, Read Here on how you can start with blogging.

 - Online freelance jobs: You can join Freelance.com one of the best freelance websites, others that Kenyans use and get paid well include ODesk, iWriter, Elance, Kenya Writing.
-I would like to add to this category such work as Transcription and Academic Research jobs.
+I want to add to this category such as work as Transcription and Academic Research jobs.

 2. Movie Shop Business

 You only need a computer and buy some latest movies in town and duplicate them, this is the kind of business you have heard of for some time now.

 The best part is that you do it in your estates and villages and your neighbors and friends are your customers.
 The truth is you will need around Ksh.
 50, 000 and more for a profitable business of this nature to run smoothly.

 I recently talked to my cousin about starting a business and was surprised when she mentioned starting a salon in her neighborhood, she works for the government, yes but she is seeking to start her own business, and a salon is her choice.
 Well, this is common to many who want to make that extra coin supplement their salaries.